fatema010/Absenteeism_Project/README.md

    - Split the dataset into training and testing sets.
    - Created and trained the logistic regression model.
    - Made predictions on the testing data.
+   -
+## Visualization and Database Connection
+- Utilized Tableau for data visualization.
+- Established a connection to a database using SQL.

 ## Results
 Based on the analysis, the most critical factors for excessive absenteeism include: